-All news Attractions Tallinn Card Transport and accommodation Food and drink Events and culture Statistics Convention Tourist office marketing news JUNE 2007
+See all news Sightseeing Tallinn Card Transport and accommodation Eat and drink Events and culture Statistics Convention Tourist office marketing news Media coverage JUNE 2007

 Beach season in Tallinn12.07.2007

 Although the air and water temperatures don’t seem very convincing yet, beach season in Tallinn’s public beaches has begun.